 |In-Bay Automatic / Roll-over||50,000||1,600|

 In the mature markets of North America and Europe, consumers are increasingly preferring to have their cars washed for them versus doing it themselves.
-In the United States, the percentage of drivers that report most frequently washing their vehicle at a professional car wash has increased from approximately 48% in 1994 to more than 77% in 2019.
+In the United States, the percentage of drivers that report most frequently washing their vehicle at a professional car wash has increased from approximately 48% in 1994 to nearly 80% today.

 Improvements in speed, convenience, quality and value has substantially increased demand for car washing.
-In recent years, the popularity of car wash subscriptions plans and strong operating margins has attracted substantial new investment, with some estimates as high as 100 new stores being added in the U.S. each month.
+In recent years, the popularity of car wash subscriptions plans and strong operating margins has attracted substantial new investment, with new store construction estimated to be exceeding 500 units per year.

 The majority of car wash locations in the United States are owned and operated by small to medium sized independent car wash companies.
 The market is fragmented in the conveyor segment, with companies of 4 or fewer more locations representing ~70% of total conveyor locations, and the largest company owning ~2% of conveyor locations.
 Fragmentation is even more significant in the self-service segment, while convenience and petroleum retailing organizations typically control larger networks of in-bay automatic locations.